-This is Sean, channeling his inner southerner, prepping to make the meanest greens this side of the Mississippi.
+This is my hand model, Sean, channeling his inner southerner, prepping to make the meanest greens this side of the Mississippi.

 Just kidding.
 He’s from Rochester, NY, not the south.
 But damn, that man can really cut to the soul of these greens.
 He’s like the greens whisperer.

-Actually Sean had some help from our friend Lynn.
-She was visiting a few weeks ago and they collaborated on this recipe.
-Sean smoked the turkey and Lynn worked her magic on the greens, and thankfully shared her secrets with us.
+Actually we had some help from our friend, Lynn.
+She was visiting a few weeks ago and collaborated on this recipe.
+We smoked the turkey and Lynn worked her magic on the greens, and thankfully shared her secrets with us.

 We’ve been able to replicate the recipe a few times since she left, so we’re safe to share the secret to these magical smoky, amazing, greens, that I could eat every single day.

 I’m not exaggerating, friends.
 These are pretty incredible.
 I think the greatest compliment one can give is telling you, “These collard greens are better than any I’ve ever had in any restaurant.”
 That actually happened (by several people!)!

 We’ve now incorporated this recipe into our regular Ember and Vine catering season events.
 These have officially made the cut.

 Trust in the greens, and they will trust in you.

 There are a few things that make these so great.

 Like me after running a marathon, these bad boys need to be massaged.